Tuesday, 10 June 2014

 Something that is sometimes done to clarify that a bit is that the definition of "cisgender" is extended to people who have never thought about their gender identity.
 So the definition would be "people whose gender identity matches the gender they were assigned at birth or who have never reconsidered their gender identity".

 Also it would be an interesting line of thought to continue about the fact that the talk about problematic cisgender men in feminist circles (which is the main reason why there are women/lesbian/trans spaces created in feminist circles, for everybody except cisgender men) is so strong that "cisgender men" can be perceived to be a pejorative.
 Are there other ways to talk about it?
 Is there a way to include gender role aware cisgender men in feminist spaces or is everyday sexism so strong that it wouldn't really work?
 What kind of words are useful to distinguish between feminist men and non-feminist men?
-What about allyship? etc. Lots of things to think about. - About the F in LGBTQ*
+What about allyship? etc. Lots of things to think about.

 I really like this idea to include feminism in queer movements.
 Usually the circles I work in are called queer-feminist anyway and to find a word that embraces both would really be cool.
 Obviously than the group is not a minority anymore, but marginalized nonetheless.